 It is the physical environment through different working spaces that promote the working culture and allows the technology to surface its capabilities.

 It is the physical manifestation of the Workplace that will put an organisation on the first rung of the Workplace experience ladder.

-Even before the COVID-19 lockdown, modern day living means that we spend 90% of our time indoors without enough daylight or fresh air.
-We don’t think about it any more, but science has shown that this can be harmful to our health and wellbeing.
+Even before the COVID-19 lockdown, modern day living means that we spend 90 % of our time indoors without enough daylight and fresh air.
+Worryingly, we don’t think about it any more, but COVID has proved that this can be harmful to our health and wellbeing.